gawel/impress/docs/index.rst

 You just need to create a function like this:

 .. literalinclude:: mymodule.py
+   :pyobject: awesome_positioning

 And use it in the ``func`` attribute of the ``impress``, ``step`` or ``slide`` directives.

+See also the function used for those slides:

+.. autofunction:: mymodule.documentation

 Overriding the defaults
 ===============================

 .. slide::
+   :class: transparent

 There is two way: